fserb/bkc/pages/substrate/substrate.md

 around that returns the next optimal position in a given direction.
 We are also going to need a function that returns a normal distribution.
 For now let's just import them both.
 Both of those functions are super interesting, but we won't go in detail on how they work right now.
-Hopefully we will have a separate article on support functions.
+Eventually we will have a separate article on support functions.

 ```add:all+0,lens:all+0+5&#Crack,spawn:2